openstack/ceilometer/doc/source/new_meters.rst

 2. When a part of the name is a variable, it should always be at the end and start with a ':'.
    For example, do not use <type>.image but image:<type>, where type is your variable name.

-3. If you have any hesitation, come and ask in #openstack-ceilometer
+3. If you have any hesitation, come and ask in #openstack-telemetry

 Meter definitions
 -----------------
-Meters definitions by default, are stored in separate configuration file, called :file:`ceilometer/meter/data/meter.yaml`.
+Meters definitions by default, are stored in separate configuration file, called :file:`ceilometer/meter/data/meters.yaml`.
 This is essentially a replacement for prior approach of writing notification handlers to consume specific topics.